vladkinoman/just-my-notes/books/best-computer-science-books.md

 ###### Intermediate

-[Go 101](https://github.com/go101/go101): a book focusing on Go syntax/semantics and all kinds of details by Tapir Liu (free book; nice rating on Goodreads)
+[Go 101](https://github.com/go101/go101): a book focusing on Go syntax/semantics and all kinds of details by Tapir Liu (free book; good)

 [Build Web Application with Golang](https://astaxie.gitbooks.io/build-web-application-with-golang/content/en/) by astaxie